Complete Guide for Platy Fish Care: Types, Lifespan, Diet and Health

 3. How Many Platies Should Be Kept Together?

 Platies are social fish and prefer to live in groups.
-It’s best to keep at least 3-5 Platies together so they feel comfortable and happy.
+It’s best to keep at least 3 to 5 Platies together so they feel comfortable and happy.
 If you have more space, you can keep more.
 Just make sure you have enough room in the tank and avoid overcrowding.

 4. Can Platies Live in Cold Water?